German politicians fear hefty U.S. fine could hit VW jobs

 BERLIN A U.S. lawsuit against Volkswagen (VOWG_p.DE) has sparked concern among German politicians that a multi-billion-dollar fine could endanger jobs at the country's biggest carmaker.

-The U.S. Department of Justice said on Monday it has sued VW for allegedly violating environmental laws by installing devices to cheat emissions tests in several 2.0 liter diesel vehicle models.
+The U.S. Department of Justice said on Monday it has sued VW for allegedly violating environmental laws by installing devices to cheat emissions tests in several 2.0 litre diesel vehicle models.

 "Of course the news from the United States is worrying to those who are concerned about securing jobs in the German automotive industry," said Hubertus Heil, deputy head of the Social Democrats (SPD) in the German lower house of parliament.
 The SPD is part of Chancellor Angela Merkel's governing coalition.